Makybe Diva: Breeding career

 On 10 August 2006, it was announced that Makybe Diva would be served by Epsom Derby winner Galileo at Coolmore Stud.

 At 3:16 on the morning of 17 August 2007, AEST time, Makybe Diva gave birth to her first foal, named Rockstardom, at Coolmore Stud in the Hunter Valley of NSW.
 Sold for AU$1.5 million as a yearling in 2009, he won two races in 12 starts, earning $26,115 over three years.
 Rockstardom was gelded and died of a skull fracture in his stall at C. Waller's stables on 26 July 2013.

 Makybe Diva was due to be served by Encosta De Lago in the spring of 2007 until the outbreak of equine influenza forced the stud to be quarantined.
 Owner Tony Šantić sent the Diva to American champion Fusaichi Pegasus, instead.
 On 20 August 2008, Makybe gave birth to her second foal, a filly by the aforementioned Fusaichi Pegasus.
 This filly, later named La Dolce Diva, sold at auction for $1.2 million to trainer Mark Kavanagh of Melbourne.
 Makybe Diva had a colt on 28 August 2009 by Encosta De Lago and was covered by More Than Ready for the 2010 season, but she did not produce a foal in 2010.

 Makybe Diva gave birth to her fourth foal, a bay colt by Lonhro, on 16 August 2011 in Victoria.
 Her fifth foal, born in September 2012, is a colt sired by High Chaparral.

+She was retired from breeding in 2019.

+Death

+Makybe Diva died in Gnarwarre the morning of 28 February 2026, after a sudden, quick bout with colic, a gastrointestinal issue within horses.
+She was 26.